planetfederal/workshops/workshops/suiteintro/doc/source/postgis/functions.rst

    SELECT postgis_full_version();

 .. figure:: img/pgadmin_sqlwindow.png
-   :align: center

-   *Running a SQL command in pgAdmin*
+   Running a SQL command in pgAdmin

 .. note:: Technically, the language of PostgreSQL is **PL/pgSQL** (Procedural Language/PostgreSQL Structured Query Language), which resembles and is compliant with standard SQL, but includes much more procedural control (such as loops).
 Note also that there are other procedural languages available to use in PostgreSQL, but PL/pgSQL is the default and by far the most common.

 Creating a spatially-enabled table
 ----------------------------------

 This short example will show how to spatially enable a newly-created table in our PostGIS database using the :command:`AddGeometryColumn` function.

 #.
 If it isn't already, open up your pgAdmin SQL Query Tool. (:menuselection:`Tools --> Query Tool`)

 .. figure:: img/pgadmin_sqlbutton.png
-   :align: center

-   *Loading the Query Tool*
+   Loading the Query Tool

 #.
 Open the file :file:`<workshop>\\sql\\smallworld_create.sql`, or copy and paste the following block into the SQL Editor.